 Use of telecommunication devices is prohibited during the school day except in an emergency situation.
 Such items brought to school must be turned off, stored securely in lockers and/or backpacks, and are the responsibility of the owner.
-Students may not use their phones between 7:40 a.m. and 3:15 p.m.
-Failure to follow this directive will result in confiscation of the device for return to parents and the student will receive an hour detention after school.
+This includes Smart Watches; those with Bluetooth capabilities should not be worn in class.
+Students may not use their phone upon entering the building before school until dismissal for the day.
+Failure to follow this directive the first time will result in confiscation of the device for return to the student after school, a call to parents, and a lunch recess detention.
+A second offense will result in confiscation of the device to be picked up by parents, a phone call to parents and an after-school detention.
 The school is not responsible for lost or damaged cell phones.